jordijoangimenez/rt-mbs-examples/README.md

 This repository contains Docker Compose components to deploy several network functions related to MBS.

+The detailed usage instructions are available at the [Getting Started guides](https://5g-mag.github.io/Getting-Started/pages/5g-multicast-broadcast-services/).

 Some of the components are unmodified Open5GS Network Functions, those are marked with the regular Network Function's name and follow Open5GS' versioning, the latest version available is the `v2.7.1`.

 | Network Function | image name          | version |